-- ENG 128 The Dynamics of Communication 3 credit hours OR - ENG 129 Public Speaking 3 credit hours - Lab Science Gen Ed Requirement 4 credit hours 4 - Elective Technical3 4 credit hours - Up to 5 Technical Studies Credits Awarded 5 credit hours
+- ENG 129 Public Speaking 3 credit hours - Lab Science Gen Ed Requirement 4 credit hours 4 - Elective Technical3 4 credit hours - Up to 5 Technical Studies Credits Awarded 5 credit hours

-- Elective Technical3 4 credit hours

-- Humanities /Social Science /History Gen Ed

-- Requirement 3 credit hours

-Up to 4 Technical Studies Credits Awarded 4 credit hours
+- Elective Technical3 4 credit hours - Humanities /Social Science /History Gen Ed Requirement 3 credit hours - Up to 4 Technical Studies Credits Awarded 4 credit hours

-- Semester Total: 11

-Higher course may be indicated by math placement test.
+- Higher course may be indicated by math placement test.
 Students will meet with an advisor to select an area of concentration from among all of the college's technically-oriented A.A.S. degree programs.
-An advisor for the selected concentration area will develop with each student a plan of study to include at least 10 credits from the concentration area.

-1 Between 3 and 25 credits may be earned as block credits for ACE evaluated corporate, industrial, or military training programs after review by faculty of a related program and/or the appropriate advisor.
-These credits will be posted to a student's Union College transcript on a matching basis as students earn credits for courses taken at Union College.

-2 Choose any 3 credit computer science OR computer information systems course from the list of Gen Ed courses in the current catalog.

-3 Upon consultation with the advisor, additional technical electives may be selected from the following areas: ARC, AST, BIO, CHE, CIT, CST, EET, GEY, MAT, and PHY, if required.

-4 Choose any 4 credit lab science course from the list of Gen Ed courses in the current catalog.
+An advisor for the selected concentration area will develop with each student a plan of study to include at least 10 credits from the concentration area. - 1 Between 3 and 25 credits may be earned as block credits for ACE evaluated corporate, industrial, or military training programs after review by faculty of a related program and/or the appropriate advisor.
+These credits will be posted to a student's UCNJ transcript on a matching basis as students earn credits for courses taken at UCNJ. - 2 Choose any 3 credit computer science OR computer information systems course from the list of Gen Ed courses in the current catalog. - 3 Upon consultation with the advisor, additional technical electives may be selected from the following areas: ARC, AST, BIO, CHE, CIT, CST, EET, GEY, MAT, and PHY, if required. - 4 Choose any 4 credit lab science course from the list of Gen Ed courses in the current catalog.